-In this section, we will approach things from a shared-memory point of view.
+In this section, we will approach things from a shared-memory point of view (which is the main place barriers are used).
 But the methods apply in the obvious way to message-passing systems as well, as will be discused later.

-&lt;sup>24The only other option would be to use lock/unlock, but then their writing would not be simultaneous.
+24The only other option would be to use lock/unlock, but then their writing would not be simultaneous.

-&lt;sup>25If they are writing to the same variable, not just the same page, the programmer would use locks instead of a barrier, and the situation would not arise.
+25If they are writing to the same variable, not just the same page, the programmer would use locks instead of a barrier, and the situation would not arise.

-&lt;sup>26Some hardware barriers have been proposed.
+26Some hardware barriers have been proposed.

-&lt;sup>27I use the word processor here, but it could be just a thread on the one hand, or on the other hand a processing element in a message-passing context.
+27I use the word processor here, but it could be just a thread on the one hand, or on the other hand a processing element in a message-passing context.